Ben10164/MidiDemo/notes for me.md

     if(msg_dict['type'] == "note_on"):
         if(msg_dict['velocity'] == 0):
             # So weird thing about MIDI, some (most) midi controllers use a note velocity of 0 to signal the end of a note
-            # which wouldnt be weird if there wasnt a note_off msg...
+            # which wouldn't be weird if there wasn't a note_off msg...

             # new_msg = mido.Message('note_on', note=msg_dict['note'], velocity=0, time=msg_dict['time'])